 Health Tools help you make wise health decisions or take action to improve your health.

-People usually feel immediate pain at the site of an ankle sprain.
-Often the ankle starts to swell immediately and may develop bruising.
-The affected area is usually tender to touch and may feel "wobbly" or unstable.
+With most ankle sprains, you feel pain right away at the site of the tear.
+Often the ankle starts to swell right away and may develop bruising.
+The ankle area is usually tender to touch, and it hurts to move it.

 When to Call a Doctor